Irkab-Damu

 During his reign, the vizier started to acquire an important role in running the affair of the state and the military.
 Irkab-Damu's reign is also noted for the wide diplomatic relations between Ebla and the surrounding kingdoms.

 Reign

 Irkab-Damu succeeded king Igrish-Halam, whose reign was characterized by an Eblaite weakness, and tribute paying to the kingdom of Mari with whom Ebla fought a long war.
 Irkab-Damu started his reign by concluding a peace and trading treaty with Abarsal (probably located along the Euphrates river east of Ebla), one of the first recorded treaties in history.
 Ebla paid tribute to Mari during Irkab-Damu's first years on the throne.
-A letter from king Enna-Dagan of Mari was discovered at Ebla, and was used by the Mariote monarch as a tool to assert Mari's authority, as it contained a historic telling of the victories won by the Enna-Dagans's predecessors over Ebla.
+A letter from king Enna-Dagan of Mari was discovered at Ebla, and was used by the Mariote monarch as a tool to assert Mari's authority, as it contained a historic telling of the victories won by Enna-Dagans's predecessors over Ebla.